-CONDUIT FILL

-Conduit fill is the percentage of the area inside the conduit taken up by the cable(s).
-Per Table 1 (Percent of Cross Section of Conduit and Tubing for Conductors and Cables) in Chapter 9 from NFPA

-$70^{\circledast},$ National Electrical Code $^{\circledast}$ (NEC $^{\circledast}), a maximum conduit fill ratio of 53%, 31%, and 40% are recommended for one, two, and three or more conductors, respectively.$ pull calculations in advance to evaluate the entire cable route, coefficient of friction for different jacket materials, pull distance, the number of bends, as well as the angle of each bend.
+CONDUIT FILL Conduit fill is the percentage of the area inside the conduit taken up by the cable(s).
+Per Table 1 (Percent of Cross Section of Conduit and Tubing for Conductors and Cables) in Chapter 9 from NFPA 70°, National Electrical Code° (NEC°), a maximum conduit fill ratio of 53%, 31%, and 40% are recommended for one, two, and three or more conductors, respectively.

-PULL CALCULATIONS

-Southwire's CableTechSupportTM Services offer comprehensive cable pulling calculations for existing customers.
+PULL CALCULATIONS Southwire's CableTechSupportTM Services offer comprehensive cable pulling calculations for existing customers.
 The online calculator, available on Southwire.com, is free of charge and can be accessed by any user.
-We recommend conducting

-CABLETECHSUPPORTTM SERVICES
+We recommend conducting pull calculations in advance to evaluate the entire cable route, coefficient of friction for different jacket materials, pull distance, the number of bends, as well as the angle of each bend.

-All conduit installs regardless of material types should follow

-NFPA 70®, National Electrical Code® (NEC®), or NESC® (National Electrical Safety Code®).
+CABLETECHSUPPORTTM SERVICES All conduit installs regardless of material types should follow NFPA 70®, National Electrical Code® (NEC®), or NESC® (National Electrical Safety Code®).
 Southwire's CableTechSupportTM Services offer many reference documents and engineering whitepapers to assist you with code & standard compliances for any challenging project.
-You can access the articles directly from the website below: CLICK HERE TO VIEW
+You can access the articles directly from the QR code: SCAN TO ACCESS

 We also offer over 10 free calculators online and apps to download.
-CLICK HERE TO ACCESS CALCULATORS/APPS
+SCAN THE QR CODE TO ACCESS CALCULATORS/APPS